aws-ia/terraform-aws-eks-blueprints/UPGRADE-5.0.md

 - Fargate profile sub-module has been replaced with the implementation provided by [`terraform-aws-eks/modules/fargate-profile](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/modules/fargate-profile)
 - Fargate profile variable `var.fargate_profiles` definition has been updated to match that used by [`terraform-aws-eks/modules/fargate-profile](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/modules/fargate-profile)
+- Self-managed node group sub-module has been replaced with the implementation provided by [`terraform-aws-eks/modules/self-managed-node-group](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/modules/self-managed-node-group)
+- Self-managed node group variable `var.self_managed_node_groups` definition has been updated to match that used by [`terraform-aws-eks/modules/self-managed-node-group](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/modules/self-managed-node-group)

 ## Additional changes

 ### Added

-- Usage of KMS module provided by upstreams ([terraform-aws-eks](https://github.com/terraform-aws-modules/terraform-aws-eks) and [terraform-aws-kms](https://github.com/terraform-aws-modules/terraform-aws-kms))
+-

 ### Modified

--
+- The local KMS module has been replaced by what is provided by [terraform-aws-eks](https://github.com/terraform-aws-modules/terraform-aws-eks) and [terraform-aws-kms](https://github.com/terraform-aws-modules/terraform-aws-kms)

 ### Removed